Take part now: the world's largest survey on the health of gay men and trans people starts

 Berlin, 15 February 2024

 Today begins in 50 countries and 31 languages for the third time the Europe-wide Study EMIS.
-Eor the first time, the survey is also aimed at trans women and non-binary people.
+EFor the first time, the survey is also aimed at trans Women and non-binary people.

 How satisfied are you with your sex life?
 Do you know about PrEP?
 Do you use drugs during sex?
 Have you experienced discrimination?
-From today, gay and bisexual men and trans people from all over Europe can provide answers to questions like these in the EMIS 2024 survey.
+Questions like these can be answered by gay and bisexual men as well as trans People from all over Europe can give answers from today: in the EMIS 2024 study.
 The personal information provided makes a strong contribution to queer emancipation - in line with the motto of the survey: "Your voice.
 Our strength!"

 The survey asks about sex life as well as mental well-being, experiences of stigmatisation and discrimination and satisfaction with healthcare.
 The knowledge gained from the survey is to be incorporated into the further development of health and prevention programmes and explore the links between discrimination and health problems.